matsluni/single-page-app/README.md

 * spray (spray.io)
 * Akka (akka.io)
 * Apache Camel (camel.apache.org)
-* Backbone.js ()
+* Backbone.js (backbonejs.org)
 * Bootstrap (getbootstrap.com)
+* RequireJS (requirejs.org)

 What does this application?
-It just shows some historical stockdata from stockquotes you can enter.
+It just shows some historical stockdata from stock-symbols you can enter.
 Right now the stockdata is just stored in a simple HashMap.
 The saved quotedata is served as a json-document by spray-can.

-To start the app just start SBT in root folder of application and then start the application with _re-start_ command.
+To start the app just start SBT (scala-sbt.org) in root folder of application and then start the application with **re-start** command.
-This starts spray-can on the given _port_ in src/main/resources/application.conf.
-Here you also can specify the _startdate_ and the _enddate_ for the historical data to be retrieved from the internet.
+This starts spray-can on the given **port** in _src/main/resources/application.conf_.
+Here you also can specify the **startdate** and the **enddate** for the historical data to be retrieved from the internet.

 Further improvements:
 * add a durable storage engine (e.g. RDBMS, NOSQL, Cassandra)